Battery comparison test. Comparative test of imported and domestic batteries

 Dimensions 230×172×222 mm

-The Korean battery remembered the past and again won the competition with a large margin, winning in four out of five nominations.
-In terms of the off-screen ratio of price and quality, it was second only to the domestic Tyumen Battery 6ST-60L Asia.
-Recommended!
+The Korean battery remembered the past and again won the competition by a large margin, winning in four out of five categories.
+In terms of price-quality ratio, it was second only to the domestic Tyumen Battery 6CT-60L Asia.
+We recommend!

 1st place